Mary of York: Crisis of 1469–1471

 While in hiding, the princesses spent most of their time with nannies, as Queen Elizabeth was busy with the birth and subsequent care of Prince Edward, who was born in early November 1470.
 Mary and her family spent another five months in the shelter.
 In April 1471, the princess's father, spurred on by the news of the birth of his son, returned to England and, first of all, after attending a thanksgiving service in Westminster Abbey, took his family out of hiding.
 On the same night, Mary, along with other family members, was transported to Baynard's Castle, which served as the residence of her paternal grandmother, Cecily Neville.
 On 11 April, the Queen and her children, accompanied by the King's mother, the Queen's brother Anthony Woodville, and the Archbishop of Canterbury Thomas Bourchier, set out for the Royal Apartments in the Tower of London, while Mary's father went north to reclaim the crown.
-On 13 April, Warwick was killed at the Battle of Barnet, and on 4 May Edward IV finally defeated the Lancastrian troops at the Battle of Tewkesbury, in which the Lancastrian heir Edward of Westminster was killed and Margaret of Anjou was captured.
+On 14 April, Warwick was killed at the Battle of Barnet, and on 4 May Edward IV finally defeated the Lancastrian troops at the Battle of Tewkesbury, in which the Lancastrian heir Edward of Westminster was killed and Margaret of Anjou was captured.
 However, on 12 May, while Edward IV was still on his way to London, the last supporters of the House of Lancaster organized an attack on the Tower, intending to restore Henry VI to the throne; two towers were fired from the river, in one of which was Mary and her family.
-The attack was repulsed, but this forced Edward IV to put his predecessor to death, and on 21 May 1471 Henry VI was strangled in his dungeon.
+The attack was repulsed, but this forced Edward IV to put his predecessor to death, and on 21 May 1471 Henry VI was murdered in his dungeon.